Jianwang Chensi: Reception and legacy

-Jianwang Chensi is regarded by scholars as one of Liang Yusheng's later works that reflect his stylistic transition toward psychological realism and moral ambiguity.
-University research and literary theses note that the novel, later published in two parts, exemplifies his attempt to move beyond conventional good-versus-evil structures.
+Jianwang Chensi is regarded as one of Liang Yusheng's works from the later or "mature" phase of his writing career that reflect his stylistic transition towards psychological realism and moral ambiguity.
+University theses note that the novel, later published in two parts, exemplifies his attempt to move beyond the conventional good-versus-evil dichotomy.

-A Ming Pao Monthly article reviewing Liang Yusheng's later career similarly observes that Jianwang Chensi marked his deepening interest in complex character motivations and shifting narrative perspectives.
+A Ming Pao Monthly article reviewing Liang Yusheng's career similarly observes that Jianwang Chensi marked his deepening interest in complex character motivations and shifting narrative perspectives.

-On the Chinese reading platform Douban, the novel holds an average rating of around seven out of ten, with readers praising its intricate relationships and mature tone, while some criticise its slower pacing compared with Liang Yusheng's earlier adventure-driven works.
+On Douban, the novel holds an average rating of around seven out of ten, with readers praising its intricate relationships and mature tone, while some criticise its slower pacing compared with Liang Yusheng's earlier action-driven novels.